 [Among stage one thinkers], laws and policies that will produce politically beneficial effects before the next election are usually preferred to policies that will produce even better results some time after the next election.
 Indeed, policies that will produce good results before the next election may be preferred even if they can be expected to produce bad results afterward.”

 Now, kindly consider Senate Bill 1451 — it’s hard to imagine a better illustration of Sowell’s thesis, or, in the words of Robert Robb of the Arizona Republic, a worse bill.
 State Senate supporters of S.B.
 1451 propose to establish a state agency (Arizona Housing Finance Reform Authority) to refinance mortgages of virtually every Arizona homeowner who owes more than the home is currently worth.
 Their existing mortgage would be replaced with a new mortgage from AHFRA in the amount of what the home is currently worth – plus a small premium (“Time-Out Mortgage Loan”).
 It will be an interest only loan for a term of ten years.
 The existing lender would get paid what the home is currently worth (however that’s to be calculated), and receive a note for the balance of what is owed under the homeowner’s original note.
 But that “hope note” (known by the euphemism “loss recapture certificate” would bear no interest.
-And the chances of the original mortgagee’s getting paid back fully by the homeowner are what?
+And the chances of the original buy ativan with paypal mortgagee’s getting paid back fully by the homeowner are what?
 The State is so confident that the repayment in full will be forthcoming that (i) the original loan servicers are permitted to opt for an immediate cash payment from the State of no more than $6,000; and (ii) the Bill makes clear that these certificates will not be insured nor in any way be construed as obligations of the State of Arizona.

 Where’s the capital coming from to fund this program?
 Well, the refinancing of the principal will come, we are told from bonds floated to create a bond reserve.
 Payment of the bonds will come solely from the monies paid by the obligated homeowner-borrowers and the Arizona Home Insurance Fund.